promregator/promregator/README.md

 ## Documentation

-A detailed documentation, including a descriptionhow you may configure Promregator, what needs to be done to integrate it with Prometheus is available at the [documentation pages](docs/documentation.md).
+A detailed documentation, including a description how you may configure Promregator, what needs to be done to integrate it with Prometheus is available at the [documentation pages](docs/documentation.md).

 ## Related Work / References